apache/myfaces-tobago/README.md

 In the project directory you can use:

 ```
-mvn install
+mvn clean install

 ```

-to run the install target on all sub projects.
+to run the **install** target on all subprojects.
 This will put all necessary artifacts into your local repository.

 ## Demo - Jetty

-Switch to sub-directory and call Maven to run the demo:
+Switch to subdirectory and call Maven to run the demo:

 ```
 cd tobago-example/tobago-example-demo